-SPRINKLER WINTERIZATION IN HOUSTON, TX
+SPRINKLER WINTERIZATION IN PLANO, TX

-HOUSTON SPRINKLER WINTERIZATION
+PLANO SPRINKLER WINTERIZATION

-While Houston does not see much snow during the average winter, you can count on experiencing freezing weather, especially at night.
+While Plano does not see much snow during the average winter, you can count on experiencing freezing weather, especially at night.
 If your residential or commercial property has an automatic irrigation system, then the sprinklers must be properly winterized once the temperatures start to drop.

 Many landscaping companies wrongfully state that an irrigation device should be winterized when you mow the lawn for the last time each year.
 Truth is, the equipment must be protected before the first frost hits.
-As such, November tends to be the most adequate month to effectively winterize a sprinkler system in the Greater Houston area.
+As such, November tends to be the most adequate month to effectively winterize a sprinkler system in the Plano area.

 If you are unaware of how an irrigation system operates, then consider hiring a licensed technician to prepare your unit for the winter months.
 Otherwise, the water left inside the equipment will eventually freeze and shatter vital components.
-In which case, you will need our Houston sprinkler repair service.
+In which case, you will need our Plano sprinkler repair service.